 The Learning Disability Nurses help with the implementation and monitoring of behaviour support plans.
 They will offer advise with toileting, feeding and sleeping programmes, and work as part of the multidisciplinary team offering assessment appointments, workshops and groups.

-Laura, Maria, Tom and Nicola
+Tom and Nicola

 PALMS Outreach Workers provide a ‘hands on,’ direct approach to support families with the successful implementation of suggested strategies particularly around toileting, sleeping feeding and challenging behaviour.
 The Outreach Workers contribute to the developing of intervention plans and act as a care coordinator for the family.
 They work closely with other members of the PALMS team to support the physical and mental health of the young person.
 Outreach Workers undertake community observations to support and guide the work with the young person and their family.
 Outreach Workers also assist with the running of workshops and groups.

-Deborah, Katie, and Tracey
+Deborah, Katie, Tracey and Shauna

 Positive Behaviour Practitioners (PBAs) work with families to reduce challenging behaviour within the home environment and to increase the quality of life.
 PBPs are trained to analyse behaviours and identify their functions, this is called functional behaviour assessment.
 Functional behaviour assessment includes observations, data recording and information gathering.